DylanThomasShine/acoustra_manager/README.md

 #### 1. Design
 - An attractive and simple layout with consistency.
 - Simple navigation throughout the website by using the navigation bar.
-- Showing the recipes .simple and clearly
+- Showing the blogs and tasks with clarity.

 #### 2. General
-- The index page shows an introduction in the shape of a header and introduction text.
-And the page shows a couple of new recipes.
+- The index page shows an introduction in the shape of a logo for the band and navbar menu.
+And the page shows an image of the band and a link to a video.
-- There are links to the social media platforms at the top and bottom of the website.
+- There are links to the social media platforms at the bottom of the website.
 - People can sign up for the newsletter.

-#### 3. Recipes
+#### 3. Blogs & Tasks
-- Recipes can be created, read, updated and deleted (CRUD) by the users.
+- Blogs and Tasks can be created, read, updated and deleted (CRUD) by the users.
-- Recipes can be sorted by category.
+- Blogs and Tasks can be sorted by category.
-- People can search for recipes with the search bar.
+- People can search for Blogs and Tasks with the search bar.
-- Users have access to their profile, with an overview of all their recipes.
+- Users have access to their profile, with an overview of all their Blogs and Tasks.
-- Recipes include ingredients, instructions, tips, prepping time and serves.
+- Blogs and Tasks include information the user wishes to share or quries they want answered.

 #### 4. Signup, login and logout
 - People can create a new account on the web application.